How To Stop Game From Minimizing When Using Second Screen

 - Confirm the action by checking the box, and the computer will swap its identification of your primary and secondary monitors.

-Many gamers have been inconvenienced by their game window minimizing while they’re using multiple monitors.
+Many gamers have been inconvenienced by their game window minimizing while using multiple monitors.
 Fortunately, the solution should be relatively simple.

 The easiest way to solve this problem is by preventing window deactivation in the program settings.